 DAY THREE: COPENHAGEN, DENMARK

-Boasting cobbled streets, gabled townhouses splashed with more colour than a box of crayons, a cutting-edge design scene and effortlessly cool shops, Copenhagen was the first port of call on this Baltic capitals cruise.
+Boasting cobbled streets, gabled townhouses splashed with more colour than a box of crayons, a cutting-edge design scene and effortlessly cool shops, Copenhagen was the first port of call on this Baltic Sea cruise.

-Where does the ship berth?
+Where does the cruise ship berth in Copenhagen?

 Celebrity Silhouette docked at Ocean Quay (Oceankaj) Cruise Terminal which is 6 km north of Copenhagen city centre.
 This is where most large ships park up but, if you are lucky, you may disembark at Langelinie Quay just north of the Little Mermaid.

-What can I do in Copenhagen?
+What can you do in Copenhagen on a cruise stop?

 - Take a Copenhagen Harbour Tour

 - Pay your respects to The Little Mermaid (Den Lille Havfrue)